 Copper is becoming a well-known biocide, with copper alloy fixtures and sheets as well as copper-infused surfaces (EOSCU being the sole copper-infused surface) demonstrating clinical and real-world efficacy against Gram-positive and Gram-negative bacteria.
 Copper and EOSCU are also registered with the EPA for public health claims.
 Therefore, copper and copper-infused EOSCU meet the two requirements under the Safer Chemical Challenge and are not banned by Kaiser Permanente or any other health system or hospital.

 In addition to meeting the requirements of the Safer Chemical Challenge, copper has no deleterious effects on people or the environment.
-As an essential metal, it is required by the human body for several key functions, and our bodies are well-equipped to process and use copper. .
+As we said earlier in the week, copper is an essential metal.
+It is required by the human body for several key functions, and our bodies are well-equipped to process and use copper. .

 In a marketplace flooded by products touted as “antimicrobial,” it is difficult to trust what you hear.
 If even a healthcare giant like Kaiser Permanente has to stop and examine the proof behind the words, it is understandable that we all should consider doing the same.
 When it comes to recommending a product as something that a hospital can expect – and trust – to help them fight infections and protect their patients, the stakes could not be higher.

 Editor's Note: This post was originally published in March 2016 and has been updated for freshness, accuracy and comprehensiveness.